Higher-Order Asset Pricing Factors via Forward Selection Fama-MacBeth Regression: Introduction

 We then examine the SDF loadings of the higher-order factors selected by the FS-FMB using both the non-debiased estimates based on the standard Fama-MacBeth (FMB) two-pass regression and the debiased estimates.
 Estimates from the standard FMB two-pass procedure are likely biased because of the omitted variable bias (see, e.g., \citet{chernozhukov2018double} and \citet{giglio2021asset}).
-The directions of the point estimates are the same and the magnitudes are similar with both procedures.
+The directions of the point estimates are the same and the magnitudes are similar across the two procedures.
 The estimates based on the non-debiased procedure are all significant at the 5\% level, while the estimates based on the debiased procedure are all significant at the 10\% level with 5 of the 7 SDF loading estimates being significant at the 5\% level.
-Overall, the results show that the higher-order factors are important to empirically capture the SDF and significantly price assets in the cross-section.
+Overall, the results show that the higher-order factors are important for empirically capturing the SDF and significantly price assets in the cross-section.

 In our baseline analysis, we demonstrate that higher-order factors are important components of the SDF and price cross-sectional asset returns in-sample.
 We further provide evidence of the out-of-sample performance of the selected higher-order factor model, where we conduct two types of out-of-sample tests.
 Firstly, we present an out-of-sample test in the asset space.
 We select higher-order factors and estimate SDF loadings from the training assets and then evaluate the out-of-sample performance using the remaining assets.
 Our results show that the selected higher-order factors and the performance of the higher-order factor model are stable in this out-of-sample exercise.